openstack/oslo.rootwrap/README.rst

 * ``userargs`` - list of command line arguments that are to be used to run the command;
-* ``env`` - dict of environment variables to be set for it (by default it's an empty dict, so all environment variables are stripped);
 * ``stdin`` - string to be passed to standard input of child process.

 The method returns 3-tuple containing: